Italian baking classics

 Chill the dough for 30 minutes.
 Use fresh baking powder.

-Cookies Are Too Strong
+Cookies Taste Too Strong

 Cut the extract in half or switch to seeds.